fossbrandon/dotnet-style/README.md

 **Note:** You can replace `format` with `verify` in any of the above examples to verify whether the current C# files comply with coding standards rather than actually modifying any code.

+## Disclaimers

+Since this .NET tool relies on other tools to perform the actual code style functions, there are limitations.
+For instance, the `dotnet format` formatter tool does not automatically fix all warnings/errors at the time of writing this.
+So, depending on how strict you make your configuration, you may still have to manually fix code to ensure compliance with your coding standards.